-The United Arab Emirates has already established itself as the main tourist destination in the Gulf Cooperation Council region.
+The United Arab Emirates has already established itself as the leading tourist destination in the Middle Eastern region with over 20 million international tourist arrivals in 2017.

 The Tourism industry of Dubai has the highest share as GDP contribution to the economy of its country amongst all Gulf Cooperation Council states.
 In the broader context of tourism GDP contribution for the entire Middle East and African continent, Dubai is second only to Marrakesh.

 The tourism and hospitality industry has established itself as a major employment sector in the United Arab Emirates.
-By 2027, the travel and tourism sector will account for almost 770 billion United Arab Emirates Dirham in employment.
+By 2028, the travel and tourism sector will account for almost 396.5 thousand jobs.

 One of the main development focus areas for the travel and tourism industry in the United Arab Emirates is the hotel sector.
 Specifically, the emirate of Dubai is known for its luxury hotels and innovative buildings and resorts.